Performance Tuning in Talend

 1.Use database-side processing

-• Let the database handle filtering, joins, and aggregations instead of doing everything in Talend.
+Let the database handle filtering, joins, and aggregations instead of doing everything in Talend.
+Let us take input from the employee table in the database.
+Here is a sample of the employee data:

 Let's take a simple job for understanding.